sheng09/Steps-to-run-ccstack/README.md

     ```bash
     orterun -np 6 \                  # use mpi parallel running with 6 procs
     cc_stack_sac.py \
       -I "archive_beyond_21events_ALL_6.8+/201[01]/20*.a/processed_aligned_ot/*BHZ" \ # input wildcards, make sure use ""
       -T -5/10800/32400 -D 0.1 \                                                      # time window and sampling time interval
       -O out/cc --out_format hdf5,sac --log out/log \                                 # where to output, output format, and where to output logs
       --pre_detrend --pre_taper 0.005 \                                               # pre-processing parameters
       --stack_dist 0/180/1 --daz -0.1/20 --gcd_ev -0.1/30 \                           # stacking methods and selections of station pairs
       --w_temporal 128.0/0.02/0.06667 --w_spec 0.02 \                                 # whitening parameters for global coda correlation computations
       --post_fold --post_taper 0.005 --post_filter bandpass/0.01/0.1 --post_norm      # post-processing for the obtained correlatin stacks

     ```

+4. After running, you can check outputs inside the folder `out/`.
+As we specify `--out_format hdf5,sac`, the running output correlation stacks in both sac and h5 format.
+The former with filenames `cc_000.0_.sac`...`cc_180.0_.sac`, and the latter `cc.h5`, are for correlation stacks.
+The files `log_000.txt`...`log_005.txt` are log files in plain text.

-4. `run_fast.sh` is similar to `run.sh` but take h5 format inputs, and hence it is much faster.
+5. `run_fast.sh` is similar to `run.sh` but take h5 format inputs, and hence it is much faster.
 It generates outputs to the folder `out_fast/`.

+6. Plot the generated correlograms using the script `plot.sh`.
+It contains the commands using another executable file `plot_cc_wavefield.py` within the [sacpy](https://github.com/sheng09/sacpy).
+The same, it is self-documented.
+You can simply run `plot_cc_wavefield.py` without appending any args to view its manual.
+Below is a simplified example that takes the `out/cc.h5` as input and generate the figure `out/cc.png`.
+    ````bash
+    plot_cc_wavefield.py -T 50/4000 -D 0/180 -P out/cc.png --filter bandpass/0.02/0.0666666 \
+        -I out/cc.h5 --plt figsize=4/10,title=Test,vmax=0.8,axhist=True,yticks=all,grid=True,interpolation=None,ylabel=True
+    ````